-The Research Activities domain is divided into multiple sub-domains reflecting: 1) research team involvement: 2) submitted and presented conference posters and presentations; 3) submissions and publications; 4) a cohesive statement of the purpose, scientific import, and programmatic nature of the student's research efforts; and 5) research-related grants and awards.
+The Research Activities domain is divided into multiple sub-domains reflecting: 1) research team involvement; 2) submitted and presented conference posters, presentations, panels, etc.; 3) submitted peer-reviewed publications; 4) a cohesive statement of the purpose, scientific import, and programmatic nature of the student's research efforts; and 5) submitted grant proposals and awards.

-Table 1 shows prototypical Research domain accomplishments of students who Meets Expectations by year in the program.
+Table 1 shows prototypical Research Activities domain accomplishments of students who Meets Expectations by year in the program.
 Entries in the cells of this table reflect expected accomplishments for the previous calendar year.
 A single rating for the Research Activities domain is generated by the faculty after considering all components and, hence, the full range of activities represented in Table 1.
 A rating of Meets Expectations in this domain will be based on meeting at least four of the five criteria components, and one component has to be submissions and publications.
-It is possible to be performing less than expected in one of the other components of research activities (conference presentations, grants, other research activities, and statement) and still receive a Meets Expectations rating.
+The benchmark requirements in the research publication domain, however, refers to submissions and pace of submissions, not actual publications.
+Because only 4 out of 5 criteria are needed, it is possible to be performing less than expected in one of the other components of research activities (conference presentations, grants, etc.) and still receive a Meets Expectations rating.
 In this sense, Table 1 reflects a prototype of the student who Meets Expectations.
-The faculty will judge whether the student's overall research performance during the previous year approximates or goes beyond these expectations.
+The faculty will judge whether the student's overall research performance during the previous year approximates or exceeds these expectations.
 A Does Not Meet Expectations rating indicates that a student has clearly not met expectations in at least two sub-domains, or has not met expectations in the submissions and publications domain.